geshan/geshan.github.com/posts/2022-06-18-jest-beforeeach.md

   });
 });
 ```
 We have written only one test for the `getLatestStories` method the happy path of getting data back from the HN Algolia API.
+[Jest spyOn](https://meticulous.ai/blog/how-to-use-jest-spyon/) has been used to spy on the log so that logs will be supressed and not visible on the console.

 We have instantiated the system under test (SUT) here as `hnClient` and used it later in the test.
 Doing it in the before each doesn’t really help us till now.

 Some assertions like `toBe` are pretty similar to [PHPUnit assertions](/blog/2021/01/phpunit-assertions/#some-phpunit-assertions-you-must-start-using-today) if you are familiar with them.

 Lets add another test to see the milage we get from jest beforeEach: